List of military slang terms: BOHICA

 BOHICA stands for Bend Over, Here It Comes Again.
-The meaning is that something undesirable is going to happen again and that there's not much else one can do other than just endure it.
+The meaning is that something undesirable is going to happen again and that there is not much else one can do other than just endure it.

 The Log, the humour magazine written by and for Midshipmen at the United States Naval Academy, featured a series of comics entitled "The Bohica Brothers", dating back to the early 1970s.